 Brian Wald

-Technical Executive · AI & DevOps · Field CTO
+Technical Executive · AI & DevSecOps · Field CTO

 Available for speaking engagements, advisory roles, and consulting.
 Let's talk.